 - PGY-4: Professional Transitions, Advanced Psychopharmacology, Advanced Psychodynamic Case Conference, Neuroscience Case Conference, Ethics, Cultural Psychiatry and Social Determinants of Mental Health, Family Therapy, Advanced Treatment Seminar, Advanced Brain and Behavior

-For all residents, the first six months of the program include three months of internal medicine, one month of emergency medicine and two months of neurology.
+All residents complete three months of internal medicine, one month of emergency medicine and two months of neurology.
+Non-psychiatric rotations are completed throughout the PGY-1 year.
 Residents may elect to substitute two months of pediatrics for two of their internal medicine months.
-All PGY-1s begin psychiatry together in January, enhancing group cohesiveness and integration of the educational experience.
-The primary clinical focus is learning to diagnose and treat acute and severe psychiatric illness in hospital settings.
+The primary clinical focus of psychiatric training during the PGY-1 year is on learning to diagnose and treat acute and severe psychiatric illness in hospital settings.
 PGY-1s rotate on the Northwestern Memorial Hospital (NMH) inpatient psychiatry unit, Jesse Brown VA Medical Center inpatient psychiatry unit, consult-liaison psychiatry service at NMH and the partial hospitalization program at Ann & Robert H. Lurie Children’s Hospital of Chicago.

 In the second year, residents solidify skills managing acute, severe psychiatric illness on inpatient psychiatry, consultation-liaison psychiatry and emergency psychiatry rotations.
 Night float at NMH, geriatric psychiatry rotation, child and adolescent consultation-liaison service rotation and electroconvulsive therapy (ECT) training also occur during the PGY-2 year.
 Outpatient psychotherapy training and supervision start in the second half of this year during Immersion Clinic.
 PGY-2s have dedicated elective time to explore individual career interests.